Welcome to the Pure Nootropics Knowledge Base!

 Combining L-theanine with a morning cup of coffee is considered one of the best nootropics for beginners who are interested in focus and attention.
 Numerous studies show the combined positive effects of caffeine and L-theanine, which are more profound than either of the two alone!

 Derived from the nutrient thiamine (vitamin B1), sulbutiamine is a well-absorbed supplement that more easily crosses the blood-brain barrier.
 Japanese scientists in the early 20th century tried to develop synthetic options to consume more thiamine because deficiency was so common.
-Finally, in 1936 sulbutiamine was discovered and has been used as a drug ever since.
+Finally, in 1936 sulbutiamine was discovered and has been used due to its ability to pass the blood brain barrier.

 It wasn’t until recently when the brain enhancing effects of sulbutiamine became more apparent.
 It is a treatment for fatigue (both mental and physical) and there is evidence it supports brain function through neuroprotection, improves memory retention, and has a positive effect on mental energy.